bersamabule/teaching-scheduler-6/README.md

 - **Health Check**: `/api/health` - Basic health status
 - **Metrics**: `/api/metrics` - Prometheus-compatible metrics

+## Recent Updates

+### Teacher Filtering Enhancement (2023-03-25)
+We've fixed an issue where the calendar view would become empty when selecting a teacher.
+The enhancements include:

+- Improved teacher ID matching across all calendar tables
+- Support for multiple field name variations and case sensitivity
+- Fallback matching for NT-Led classes when direct teacher matching fails
+- Enhanced logging and debugging capabilities
+- Better error handling for empty result sets

+These changes ensure that when a teacher is selected from the dropdown, their classes will correctly appear in the calendar view.

+## Recent Improvements

+- **Enhanced Database Explorer**: Fixed issues with table display and improved column widths for better data visibility.
+- **Improved Supabase Integration**: Enhanced connection reliability and error handling.
+- **UI Enhancements**: Optimized data display and improved error recovery.
+- **Error Boundaries**: Added comprehensive error handling to prevent UI crashes.

 ## Documentation

 Additional documentation is available in the `docs` directory: